rafaelor20/coin-manager-fullstack/README.md

 ## About

-coin manager is personal finance management app that provides a simple way to streamline your finances, tracking your income and expenses
+coin manager is personal finance management app that provides a simple way to streamline your finances, tracking your income, expenses and debts

-## user for test
+## User for test

-email: user1@example.com
+email: testuser@teste.com

-password: user2Password456
+password: qwerasdf

-## update project on docker
+## To run the project using docker compose, execute ti command below withing the terminal in the root folder of the project

-docker-compose down --volumes
+docker compose -f 'docker-compose.yml' up -d --build

-docker-compose up --build
+## After executing the command, access http://localhost:8080/ on your browser